 It was General Pálffy Miklós, chief Captain of Komárom Castle, who liberated Tata with a surprise attack in 1597.
 He was the first to apply the small bomb known as the petard in Hungary.
 The Ottomans struck back and took Tata in the same year, yet Pálffy would regain it in 1598 for his Habsburg king.

-Prince Bocskai István rebelled against the Habsburgs and took control over the area for a short time between 1605-1606.
-In a similar fashion, the castles of Veszprém, Palota, Pápa, along with Tata, gladly opened their gates for the 3,000 soldiers of Prince Bethlen Gábor of Transylvania in 1620.
+Prince Bocskai István rebelled against the Habsburgs and took control of the area for a short time between 1605-1606.
+In a similar fashion, the castles of Veszprém, Palota, and Pápa, along with Tata, gladly opened their gates for the 3,000 soldiers of Prince Bethlen Gábor of Transylvania in 1620.
 Tata was in Bethlen’s hand until 1622.

 The fort was repaired by 1624 and the Habsburg king pledged it to Balogh István for a tidy sum.
 Then in 1646, King Ferdinand III gave it to Count Csáky László whose family owned it until 1697.
 In the 1660s, Evliya Celebi, the Turkish traveler, was amazed by the beauty of the once-royal palace.